How Do Birds Fly? Answers to Common Questions About Birds

 Can birds smell?

 Birds don’t have a specialized nose but simply have nostrils, necessary for breathing and usually located near the base of the upper bill.
 But some species, including several ground birds and also some North American vultures and marine species, do have fairly large olfaction (smell) centers in their brains.
 Recent studies have shown that some songbirds, with relatively tiny olfaction centers in their brains, can smell.
 For example, cedar waxwings, which eat berries that can ferment and make them sick, have a better sense of smell than tree swallows, which probably can’t take in the odors of flying insects as they snap and swallow them in flight.
 Some homing pigeons use the sense of smell as one cue for navigating home.
 And some seabirds use their sense of smell to locate their nest.
+Learn how to attract waxwings with berries.

 Do birds see colors?